 Turquoise Belt Buckle (1973)

-While sorting through boxes filled with a lifetime of memories, I ran across slides of my jewelry from my days in Santa Fe.
-I held the slides up to the light and smiled broadly remembering the passion I had for making jewelry.
-I decided to rediscover that passion and enrolled in a jewelry-making class.
-My first project was a necklace with a sterling silver wasp soldered to a piece of wasp nest.
+While sorting through boxes after my wife passed away in 2018, I ran across slides of my Santa Fe jewelry and smiled broadly.
+I decided to renew that passion and enrolled in a jewelry-making class.
+My first project was a necklace with a wasp soldered to a piece of wasp nest.

-When I showed the necklace to a friend, she liked it, but added, “You should consider making jewelry with bees”.
-I had an epiphany.
-I could make jewelry using real bees and raise money to help their plight.
+“This is beautiful,” said a friend, “but you should consider making bee jewelry”.
+Buzzzzz.
+I realized I could make jewelry using the remains of real bees and raise money to help their plight.

 The seed for Worker Bee Jewelry was planted.
 Our creative objective is to capture the details of the bees through delicate wax work, and simulate them in flight, or place them in natural settings.
 We introduced our collections in late 2019, and the reaction has been enthusiastic.
 The results can be seen in our gallery.

 Cleopatra Pendant 2020